phongnhhn92/lightDenseYOLO/README.md

 **Build:**
 + Create a new Qt project,
 + Copy all existing file in the project folder.
-+ Create a new folder named **data** next to the create project folder and copy the weight file and the cfg file there.
++ Create a new folder named **data** next to the created project folder and copy the weight file and the cfg file there.
 + Hit build and run.

 **Example video**